opstree/redis-migration/README.md

   <img src="./img/logo.svg" height="180" width="180">
 </p>

 Redis migrator is a golang based tool to migrate the database keys from one redis cluster to another.
+This tool can be used to migrate different types of redis keys from one redis setup to another.

-It supports different types of redis key migration like:-
+Redis supported keys:-

-- String
+- String keys
-- Hash
+- Hash keys